 Collecting customer and employee feedback can give you a clear pathway toward improvement.
 A continuous feedback loop will provide data, insight, and objectives that you can use to streamline customer and employee experiences.

-A feedback loop is the process of getting feedback, acknowledging and responding to that feedback, and then putting it to use.
-This system turns input (feedback) into output (actions) for your business.
+A feedback loop is the process of getting feedback, responding to that feedback, putting it to use, and getting feedback again.
+This circular process turns input (feedback) into output (actions and further feedback) for your business.
 As a loop, the changes you make based on feedback will likely inspire new feedback in the future.

 Feedback can be a powerful tool that allows you to identify problems with your business and remedy them.
 For example, the bus transportation company Greyhound received feedback that customers were dissatisfied with the restrooms at one station.
 Yet, regular checks revealed that all bathrooms were clean.